Brian Leddin

-Brian Leddin is an Irish Green Party politician who has been a Teachta Dála (TD) for the Limerick City constituency since the 2020 general election.
-He was appointed Chair of the Joint Oireachtas Committee on Climate Action in September 2020, is a member of the Joint Oireachtas Committee on Agriculture, Food and the Marine, and Chair of the Green Party's parliamentary party.
-He is the Green Party spokesperson for Transport, Energy and Climate Action.
+Brian Leddin (born 1979/1980) is an Irish politician and former Green Party member who served as a Teachta Dála (TD) for the Limerick City constituency from 2020 to 2024.
+He was appointed Chair of the Joint Oireachtas Committee on Climate Action in September 2020, and was a member of the Joint Oireachtas Committee on Agriculture, Food and the Marine, and Chair of the Green Party's parliamentary party.
+He was the Green Party spokesperson for Transport, Energy and Climate Action.
+He left the Green party in 2025 due to the party's decision to support Catherine Connolly's presidential campaign.

 Political career

 Brian Leddin joined the Green Party in 2017.
-When he successfully ran in the 2019 local elections, he became the Green Party's first-ever Limerick City and County Councillor, representing Limerick North Central ward, and his election as a TD to the 33rd Dáil in February 2020 made him Limerick's first-ever Green Party TD.
-After his election to the Dáil, Saša Novak Uí Chonchúir was co-opted to Leddin's seat on Limerick City and County Council.
+When he successfully ran in the 2019 local elections, he became the Green Party's first-ever Limerick City and County Councillor, representing Limerick North Central ward, and his election as a TD to the 33rd Dáil in February 2020 made him the first Green Party TD from Limerick.

-Dáil and Committee Contributions

-Climate Action
+Committee on Climate Action

-On 23 July 2021, President Michael D. Higgins signed the Climate Action and Low Carbon Development (Amendment) Act 2021 into law, setting Ireland on a legally-binding path to net-zero emissions no later than 2050, and to a 51 per cent reduction in emissions by the end of this decade.
-Of the Climate Bill and subsequent climate action, Leddin said “With societal transformation will come unparalleled economic and employment opportunities – in renewable energy, nature conservation, sustainable transport and in retrofitting our homes and schools and hospitals.
-Climate action will help rebalance our society as a fairer and healthier one, which treads far more lightly on our land.”
+The Climate Action and Low Carbon Development (Amendment) Act 2021 set Ireland on a legally-binding path to net-zero emissions no later than 2050, and to a 51 per cent reduction in emissions by the end of this decade.
+Of the Climate Bill and subsequent climate action, Leddin said "With societal transformation will come unparalleled economic and employment opportunities – in renewable energy, nature conservation, sustainable transport and in retrofitting our homes and schools and hospitals.
+Climate action will help rebalance our society as a fairer and healthier one, which treads far more lightly on our land."

 The Climate Bill had undergone extensive pre-legislative scrutiny to strengthen the bill by the Joint Oireachtas Committee on Climate Action, of which Brian Leddin is Chair, publishing its report on the draft of the bill on 18 December 2020.
 The report made 78 recommendations to the draft bill, with Leddin acknowledging the cross party, collaborative nature of the work.

 On 21 April 2021, Leddin spoke in the Dáil debate on the Climate Action and Low Carbon Development (Amendment) Bill 2021: Second Stage.
 He spoke on the collaborative cross-party work of the Joint Oireachtas Committee on Climate Action, the employment opportunities presented in the renewable energy sector along the West coast, and the impact of climate action on societal transformation for better quality of life, for a fairer and healthier society, while acknowledging the scale of the challenge ahead.